takeuchi-masaki/DigitalLogicSimulator/Report/userManual.md

 ## Functionality

-Current functionality is limited.
-Hover over items in the Logic Component Pallete on the left-hand side to select a Logic Gate.
-Clicking within the Rectangle will show a message within the Console Standard Output of the program.
+Clicking and dragging a component will allow you to add the Logic Gate to the Grid on the right-hand side.
+Each logic gate will be able to be rotated, as well as have its inputs or outputs negated.
+Each component will snap to the grid when dragging, and a visual shows the current position of the dragged object.
+Objects placed on the grid are able to be moved with another drag and drop operation.

 ## Future Functionality

-### Adding Components
+### Modifying Components

-Clicking a component or clicking and dragging a component will allow you to add the Logic Gate to the Grid on the right-hand side.
-Each logic gate will be able to be rotated, as well as have its inputs or outputs negated.
+Rotation and editing the `not` state of each of the inputs and outputs for the object will be added.

 ### Wiring